bhusingh/SeamlessAI/README.md

 ---

-**Status:** Early MVP — actively developing.
+**Status:** Early MVP in active development.
 Star ⭐ to follow progress!